khushidubeyokok/AI-ML/README.md

 # AI-ML
-This repository documents my learnings throughout my journey in artificial intelligence and machine learning (AI/ML).
+This repository documents my learnings in artificial intelligence and machine learning (AI/ML).